richelbilderbeek/paper_k3_ratings/docs/paper.md

 However, each of the three singer formations may nevertheless have had an effect:

-- The second formation had the sugarsweet Kristel replaced by the more naughty (Dutch!)
+- The second formation had the sugar-sweet Kristel replaced by the more naughty (Dutch!)
 Josje.
   One may suspect that lyrics have changed along and have gotten naughtier too